 Have lunch at KOTO (Know One Teach One) restaurant, a non-profit restaurant and vocational training program for young people in Vietnam.
 The remainder of the day is at leisure.
 Breakfast & lunch provided.

-Optional Excursion: Hanoi Culinary Tour.
+Optional Excursion (Excursion must be purchased locally): Hanoi Culinary Tour.
 This afternoon take advantage of an optional culinary excursion through the streets of Hanoi.
 Begin your exploration at a "wet market" where a huge variety of produce is sold, everything from fresh tropical fruits, to live fish and frogs.
 Sample some different dishes as you stroll through the market.
 Next, walk through the backstreets where there are makeshift smaller markets set up along the road.
 Enjoy some excellent street food: choose between "pho gad" (chicken noodle soup and Vietnam's national dish) or "bun cha" (fresh rice noodles with grilled pork and herbs) in a local style specialty restaurant where only the dish mentioned is served.
 Continue south to the "thieves' market" where motorbike spare parts and industrial machinery are sold.
 The labyrinth of stalls makes for excellent photos and the chaos is captivating.
 Later, return to your hotel.

 Local legend has it that long ago, when the Vietnamese were fighting Chinese invaders, the gods sent dragons to help defend the land.
 The dragons spit out jewels and jade, which turned into the islands and islets of Halong, forming a great wall against the invaders.